biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 + The first row is a header row which includes `CHR`, `POS`, `REF`, `ALT`, `Z`.
 Other columns will be ignored.
 + Each row is a different SNP and each column is separated by a tab (i.e. `\t` character) or a comma

+In this example

++ The `POS` field corresponds to hg38 positions.
+GhostKnockoffGWAS requires the position to be either hg19 or hg38.
++ The sample size used for generating this data is `506200`.
+Thus one should specify `--N 506200`.

 ## Step 3: Running the analysis

 To see a list of available arguments, execute `GhostKnockoffGWAS --help`.